 - 1. Traditional styles of historical architectural identification, such as:

 - a.
 Colonial-Southern, Georgian

 - b.
 European-Country French, Country English

 - c.
 East Coast-Carolina Coastal, Hamptons

 - d.
 Arts Crafts, Buck County

-- e.
-Traditional

-- f.
-Others as approved by the DRC

 - 2. Massing and proportionality consideration is ultimately with any style.

 - 3. 4-Side designs will be reviewed

 - a.
 Symmetry

 - b.
 Consistent use of materials

 - c.
 Rhythm of design, details and materials for each elevation